ndugal6/SchoolBook/ScholBook_SRS.md

 ## 5.1Performance Requirements

-&lt;The searching for notes functional requirement must have a worst case runtime of O(n log n).
+The searching for notes functional requirement must have a worst case runtime of O(n log n).
 Uploading and downloading notes should time-out if duration of individual object exceeds 60 seconds.
 Data pertaining to notes uploaded, groups created, profile update functionality should be updated within 30 seconds of their completion on users screens.

 ## 5.2Safety Requirements

-&lt;All individuals that register must do so with a .edu email, users may only see other user or tutor profiles if they share a course.
+All individuals that register must do so with a .edu email, users may only see other user or tutor profiles if they share a course.
 Tutor's must undergo an application process and background check in accordance with EEOC and FTC guidelines.
 Only after approval shall a tutor be available to students.

 ## 5.3Security Requirements

-&lt;All individuals that register must do so with a .edu email.
+All individuals that register must do so with a .edu email.
 All user data being stored on the server or in transition between the site and server must follow the Advanced Encryption Standard(AES).
 Tutors must be vetted and checked according to the EEOC and FTC guidelines before being hired.
 Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external policies or regulations containing security issues that affect the product.
-Define any security or privacy certifications that must be satisfied.&gt;
+Define any security or privacy certifications that must be satisfied.

 ## 5.4Software Quality Attributes

-&lt;Specify any additional quality characteristics for the product that will be important to either the customers or the developers.
+Specify any additional quality characteristics for the product that will be important to either the customers or the developers.
 Some to consider are: adaptability, availability, correctness, flexibility, interoperability, maintainability, portability, reliability, reusability, robustness, testability, and usability.
 Write these to be specific, quantitative, and verifiable when possible.
-At the least, clarify the relative preferences for various attributes, such as ease of use over ease of learning.&gt;
+At the least, clarify the relative preferences for various attributes, such as ease of use over ease of learning.

 ## 5.5Business Rules